 If you have suffered financially due to harm from toxic exposure, you need documentation for that harm.
 The act creates an opportunity for you to receive fair compensation for that harm, but the onus of proving that harm is on you.

 What to Expect from a Lawsuit

 You can file a claim through a personal injury suit or a mass tort action.
 Regardless of how you file your claim, the court will consolidate all cases in the U.S District Court Eastern District of North Carolina.

 Since there is a two-year window to file cases and cases will be consolidated, meaningful action on the case is unlikely to begin until 2024.
 This gives you plenty of time to submit evidence to the court to prove your claim.

 Once a trial begins, the case could take a while.
 The U.S. government isn’t the only liable party in the case.
 Other defendants include the water treatment plants, regulatory agencies, and other government agencies.
 Each of those parties will be represented in court and will try to minimize their liability if the case goes to trial.

 Like many mass tort cases, this case is likely to end with a settlement or possibly multiple settlements.
 If you agree to the settlement, you will likely receive compensation for your harm within a few years.

-President Biden has indicated that he is going to sign the bill, which means that the Camp Lejeune Justice Act of 2022 is likely to be law by the be as early as next week.
+President Biden indicated all along that he intended to sign the bill, which meant it was no surprise that the Honoring Our PACT Act and Camp Lejeune Justice Act of 2022 were quickly signed into law after the Senate passed them.